ulut0002/ulut0002/README.md

 ## School Projects / Assignments

+Below is a list of applications that I have worked on during my studies in the Mobile Application Design and Development program at Algonquin College.

 ### [iOS Assignment - 1](https://github.com/ulut0002/ulut0002-mad9137-assignment-1)

 - A simple class assignment exploring the capabilities of SwiftUI with responsive design.